dmarticus/sentiment-analyzer-cli/README.md

 ## Usage

 To use this project, you need to have `git` and `Go` installed.
-I wrote a build script for this but it didn't work as soon as somebody who's not me tried testing it so this is all a todo now.
+To build and run the project, clone this repo, and then execute `./build.sh` from the project root.
+This should start up your command line prompt.

 ### Acknowledgements